Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Introduction

 In this paper, we propose a novel solution named DCN (short for \textbf{D}ual \textbf{C}ontrastive \textbf{N}etwork for Sequential Recommendation) based on auxiliary user sequence.
 In contrast to item sequence that reflects the dynamic interest of the given user, user sequence reflects the dynamic trend of a given item preferred by certain types of users.
 Thus, user sequence serves as a complementary role to a traditional sequential recommendation based on item sequence.
 Specifically, we first encode the user/item sequence for a given target item/user based on the user/item encoder, respectively.
 Then we treat the output of the user/item encoder as the representation of the given target item/user and perform contrastive learning to minimize the distance between it and the target item/user embedding, extracting self-supervised signals for representation learning.
 Finally, to capture the dynamic interest and static interest simultaneously, we perform contrastive learning on the next item prediction with the target user-item interaction prediction, as well as the next user prediction.

-Note that existing sequential recommendation is often user-centric and evaluated on item recommendation metric, failing to consider the item-centric view.
-If simply applying the next user prediction from an item-centric view, it will perform poorly in the evaluation metric and collected data by user-centric recommenders.
+Note that existing sequential recommendation is often user-centric and evaluated on item recommendation metric, failing to consider the item-centric dimension.
+If simply applying the next user prediction from an item-centric dimension, it will perform poorly in the evaluation metric and collected data by user-centric recommenders.
 Besides, if exploiting item and user sequence to predict the next item and user independently, they will fail to augment each other.
 However, it will boost the performance if taking the user sequence as an auxiliary training signal.
 Our method improves existing sequential recommendations from a totally new perspective.
 We evaluate our proposed method not only on the traditional user-centric evaluation metric, i.e., item recommendation perspective, but also on a new item-centric evaluation metric, i.e., user recommendation perspective.
-To summarize, the contribution of this paper is as below. \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we approach the problem of sequential recommendation from a more systematic view, \textit{i.e.}, modeling user sequence and item sequence simultaneously for the sequential recommendation. \item We perform contrastive learning from both representation-aspect and interest-aspect, respectively, to refine the user-item representation learning and capture both the static and dynamic interest. \item We conduct experiments on four benchmark datasets where the results on both user-centric and item-centric evaluation metrics outperform the state-of-the-art models.
-Further experimental results of the ablation study will confirm the effectiveness of our designed self-supervision.
+To summarize, the contribution of this paper is as below. \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we approach the problem of sequential recommendation from a more systematic view, \textit{i.e.}, considering the accordant interactions between user and item dimensions simultaneously. \item We perform contrastive learning from both representation-aspect and interest-aspect, respectively, to refine the user-item representation learning and capture both the static and dynamic interest. \item We conduct experiments on four benchmark datasets where the results on both user-centric and item-centric evaluation metrics outperform the state-of-the-art models.
+Further experimental results of the ablation study will confirm the effectiveness of our designed self-supervision. \end{itemize}